Skip to main content

 • Portfolio

-Recently my sister got married — congrats again, Floyd — so I needed a kilt.
-Luckily, Davison Menswear & Kilt Hire is a few doors down from me.
-Outside, the shops easy to spot: hand-painted marquee with logo, Est. 1927, and a previously broken url.
+June 2026, my sister got married — congrats, Floyd — so I needed a kilt.
+Davison Menswear & Kilt Hire happened to be close.
+Shop was easy to spot: hand-painted marquee, logo, Est. 1927, and a broken URL.

 Davison Menswear hero section showing the full-page scroll layout with archival background

-The methods were proven, but dated.
-Calendar bookings misplaced, missed calls, staying late to rewrite orders.
-Marty was keen on upgrading - old site had been down for several years - so we sat down and talked through needs.
+His methods, while proven, showed age: calendar bookings misplaced, missed calls, staying late to rewrite orders.
+He was keen on upgrading; old site was down for years.

 Original archival photo of Davison Menswear from the binder, showing the historic shopfront